zgy600/zgy600/README.md

 - 💪 Project XC Conceptualization 100%, Idea 50%, Experiment 40%, Writing 0%

-🐸 I achieved 51% of my monthly goal in Oct 2022

 <!---
 zgy600/zgy600 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.